waywardgeek/evil_maze/README.md

 before, follow the tour, looking for an unexplored door.
 Each time we do this, we either find an unexplored door, or delete a useless loop.
 At some point, since there are a finite number of useless loops, we will find an unexplored door.
-This guarentees the algorithm will complete by successfully finding the exit door.
+This guarantees the algorithm will complete by successfully finding the exit door.

 ### Efficiency